About the Project

 - Online access to records in multiple repositories: Through this website, researchers can search the holdings of multiple repositories and view selected digitized records.

 - Oral histories.
 These include recordings and transcripts of dialogues with key figures in education policy.
+Special thanks to Oral Historian, Anita Hecht, Life History Services for conducting and producing the SIFEPP oral history archive.

 - Publications and resource guides: Background materials, resource guides, and detailed finding aids help researchers find the information they need.